8:00AM – 9:00AM Advanced Vocational Skills

 Teacher Bio:

 My name is Bobby Smith.
 Most kids and parents call me Coach Bobby.
 I have a wonderful wife and 2 kids.
-My wife Patricia and I have been married for 28 years and our 2 kids are Caleb (23) and Hailey (18).
-I have been involved in youth ministry for around 11 years now.
-I have been coaching Archery for 13 years.
+My wife Patricia and I have been married for 29 years and our 2 kids are Caleb (24) and Hailey (19).
+I have been involved in youth ministry for around 12 years now.
+I have been coaching Archery for 14 years.
 I love the great outdoors and hunting and fishing are just a couple of ways I spend my time.
-I also compete in archery as an adult and in the last tournament, I shot at a national level I finished in 5th place.
-My wife works in education in Murfreesboro TN for the city school system, my son Caleb attends Tennessee Tech University and my daughter Hailey is in homeschool.
-I spend approximately 20 hours a week donating my time to archery education in Rutherford County in 2 Archery programs as well as doing private tutorial.
+I also enjoy competing in archery as an adult and have placed 5th on the national level.
+I spend approximately 20 hours a week donating my time to archery education in Rutherford County in 2 Archery programs as well as doing private tutorials.
 I look forward to helping kids and adults find their place in the world of archery.

 Tuition: 30 weeks (1-hour class) – $230